It is common to name streets after Revolutionary War heroes, but what about a traitor and highwayman who met his end at the end of a rope?

 That conflation was evident in the naming of the main road through Ridley Creek State Park when it was created in 1972.

-“‘Sandy Flash’ is an unusual name, and there is a story behind it, as it commemorates a colorful character in this area’s past," according to the state Department of Conservation and Natural Resources management plant for the park.
+“‘Sandy Flash’ is an unusual name, and there is a story behind it, as it commemorates a colorful character in this area’s past," according to the state Department of Conservation and Natural Resources management plan for the park.
 “William Potter, park manager during the construction phase of this park, was delighted with the legend of ‘Sandy Flash’ and decided to name the road for this local character.”

 Sandy Flash Drive in Kennett Square is attached to a relatively new development down Woodale Road from Lavender Drive, named after Betsy Lavender, another character in The Story of Kennett, notes Lynn Sinclair of the Kennett Heritage Center.